 Biodynamics has a long history (since 1941) as one of the preeminent publications on biodynamic farming and gardening in the world.
-A benefit of membership in the Biodynamic Association, each issue provides a thoughtful collection of articles centered on a theme such as composting, pollinators, horticulture, or GMOs.
+A benefit of membership in the Biodynamic Association, each issue provides a thoughtful collection of articles centered on a theme such as spirit of place, farming and health, composting, or pollinators.

 Online access for the most recent four issues, plus supplementary materials, is available to BDA members.
 Join our vibrant community of biodynamic farmers and gardeners and enjoy immediate access.